 Sebastien, however, wasn’t willing to sacrifice her normal weekend activities just to spy on Tanya.
-She needed the gold that brewing for the Verdant Stag gave her, and she planned to search for the components she needed to cast the sleep-transferring spell.
-Even one week lost was a week that Eagle Tower was closer to being rebuilt, a week more of wasting time and energy scrabbling to keep up while struggling to get enough rest, a week more of getting closer to the kind of strain that would need more than a few days to recover from.
-A week more interest owed to the Verdant Stag.
+She needed the gold that brewing for the Verdant Stag gave her, and she planned to search for the components she would need to cast the sleep-transferring spell.
+Even one week lost was a week that Eagle Tower was closer to being rebuilt, a week more of wasting time and energy scrabbling to keep up while struggling to get enough rest, a week closer to the kind of strain that would mean more than a few days recovery time.
+And a week more interest owed to the Verdant Stag.

 Sebastien refused to let Tanya make things worse, not when she was so close to a solution.

-Both Newton and Damien would remain behind, but she would be taking the linked bone disk with her when she left.
+Both Newton and Damien would remain behind, but she would take the linked bone disk with her when she left.

 Plus, Damien was in Divination class.
-If any of them could find her without help, it should be him.
+If any of them could find her without the tracking disk, it should be him.

-Sebastien needed the disk more.
-She didn’t necessarily expect Tanya to leave, but since Sebastien had to, this was the most logical way to handle it.
+Sebastien didn’t necessarily expect Tanya to leave, but since Sebastien had to, this was the most logical way to handle it.
+She needed the disk more.

 ‘If Tanya comes into the city, I’ll be able to track her to the Morrows’ hideout,’ she consoled herself, ignoring Damien’s frustration.
 ‘Damien doesn’t actually need to be there.’
-She would search for Tanya every hour the other girl was out of her sight, and move to track her down immediately if the direction of the stick pointed in any unexpected direction.
+She would search for Tanya every hour the other woman was out of her sight, and move to track her down immediately if the stick pointed in an unexpected direction.
 If something went wrong, Damien or Newton could alert her by breaking one of the bracelets she’d given them.

 On Saturday, Sebastien went to the library to find healing and binding spells that she could practice, ideally ones that were alchemy-based so she could also get paid for them.
-The revivifying potion was close to healing magic, but not quite close enough to what the spell she was developing would do that she could be comfortable with only that as practice.
-What she needed was closer to the knit-knitting salve, but something stronger.
+The revivifying potions were close to healing magic, but they did not have the same purpose as the spell she was developing, and she wasn’t comfortable relying on them as her only form of practice.
+What she needed was closer to the skin-knitting salve, but stronger.

-While the library was absolutely filled with scrolls, books, and other information-recording media, much of the most useful information was not available on the first floor, which was all the pre-Apprentice level students like her could access.
-Of what was available, many of the spells required more energy than she could channel or components she doubted she could easily access.
+While the library was absolutely filled with scrolls, books, and other information-recording media, much of the most useful information was not available on the first floor.
+Of what was available, many of the spells required more energy than she could channel or components she couldn’t easily access.

-‘Call it paranoia, but this must be a conspiracy to keep knowledge out of the hands of those the University doesn’t trust.
+‘Call it paranoia, but there must be a conspiracy to keep knowledge out of the hands of those the University doesn’t trust.
 If, even after graduating with an Apprentice certification, a thaumaturge has had no access to more powerful or dangerous magic, not only does it reduce their threat level if they ever turn against the powers that be, but it also keeps them from channeling the kind of difficult, powerful magic that would keep their Wills growing to the level of a Grandmaster or Archmage.
-Without challenge, they will stagnate, remaining easy to control.’
+Without challenge they will stagnate, remaining easy to control.’
 Simply increasing the intensity of a spell’s output had diminishing returns, just as muscle growth would plateau if someone only did the same exercises over and over.
 To grow, the Will needed to be stressed in new, interesting ways, but many thaumaturges spent their lives casting the same few spells, or variations thereof.

 Generalized healing potions were both difficult to make and very expensive, and in most cases, unnecessary.
-If you’d been stabbed somewhere that wasn’t immediately life-threatening, why use a forty-gold healing potion when you could use a six-gold blood clotter along with a five-gold revivifying potion and a six-gold muscle regenerator, then top it off with stitches and a bit of skin-knitting salve for less than another two gold?
-By using a solution specific to the problem, you could save about twenty gold, and even more at the Verdant Stag’s prices.
+If Sebastien were stabbed somewhere that wasn’t immediately life-threatening, why use a forty-gold healing potion when she could use a six-gold blood clotter along with a five-gold revivifying potion and a six-gold muscle regenerator, then top it off with stitches and a bit of skin-knitting salve for less than another three gold?
+By using a solution specific to the problem, she could save about twenty gold, and even more at the Verdant Stag’s prices.